 • Sign of freshness as mixture advised to be consumed within 12 hours of mixing.
 While no label on packaging date, the product has expiry date that seems to last for 12 month.

 • Practicality of usage – well it is very easy to mix into water and carry it together with hydration bag.
 I carried 1 litre of this mixture in a bottle together with 1.5 litre water in the bladder on top of 1kg weight – to get used to running with some weight.
-So this may not work on road racing like marathon unless you carry a small sachet of the powder and mix along the way.
+So this may not work on road racing like marathon unless you carry a small sachet of the powder (shown in featured image of this post) and mix along the way.
 However, for ultra-running this is a great alternative to energy gel.

 You see the plan was to ingest this pure power on my first multi-stages self-supported race of 140km this weekend because of the components combination of this natural endurance hydration and light to pack.
 Sadly, the race cancelled few days before Christmas due to lack of participants.
 Otherwise, I am confidence based on my usage during training it will fuel and hydrate me efficiently during the race.

 Absolutely I would consider.
 It’s a bit expensive (SGD 49.95 for 500g that yield 9 litres), but then again this is a quality product that give us real fruit flavor – especially on hot and humid day that really worth every cents plus without stomach distress that can be costly on race day.
 It is not just what our body consume but how it is absorb into all the living cell in order for the body to function at optimal level.